|

 So you’ve locked the method of list-unsubscribe you wish to use — good job!

-Here are the steps to follow next.
+Here are the 4 key steps to follow next.

 1. On your email platform, locate the page where you can add custom headers to your emails.
 This is usually an option in your settings page, SMTP server settings, or in the code if you’re sending emails via custom software.